lolcads/lolcads.github.io/content/posts/2023/12/bpf_memory_forensics_with_volatility3.md

 The above picture was generated from the memory image of a system infected with [`ebpfkit`](https://github.com/Gui774ume/ebpfkit), an open-source PoC rootkit from 2021, using a plugin for the [Volatility 3](https://github.com/volatilityfoundation/volatility3) memory forensics framework.
 In this blog post, we will present a total of seven plugins that, taken together, facilitate an in depth analysis of the state of the BPF subsystem.

 We structured this post as follows: The next section provides an introduction to the BPF subsystem, while the third section highlights its potential for (ab)use by malware.
-In section four, we will introduce four essential plugins that facilitate the examination of BPF malware.
-Subsequently, we will discuss three advanced plugins that utilize the fundamental plugins to perform more specialized analyses.
-In section five, we present a case study, and in section six, we conclude with a discussion of supported kernel versions and configurations, other challenges we encountered, and open questions.
+In section four, we will introduce seven Volatility 3 plugins that facilitate the examination of BPF malware.
+Section five presents a case study, followed by a section describing our testing and evaluation of the plugins on various Linux distributions.
+In the last section, we conclude with a discussion of the steps that are necessary to integrate our work into the upstream Volatility project, other challenges we encountered, and open research questions.

 _Note: The words "eBPF" and "BPF" will be used interchangeably throughout this post._